fedpet/Experiment-2019-Smartcam/README.md

 - [TODO](#todo)

 ## Problem
-- We have a set of mobile sensors (smartcameras) which can communicate and detect targets in their field of view.
+We have a set of mobile sensors (smartcameras) which can communicate and detect targets in their field of view.
+We must:
 - Cover an area in which there may be moving targets.
 - Maximize efficency and in particular the k-coverage.
 K-Coverage is reached for one target as long as it's being observed by at least K sensors.